 Sustainability approach The investment manager considers environmental, social and governance (ESG) criteria when assessing investment risks and opportunities.
 It may however invest significantly in securities with low ESG ratings.

-The fund adheres to the management company's sustainable investing policy (see page 26).
+The fund adheres to the management company's sustainable investing policy (see page 33).

 - Concentration

 - Credit

 - + sovereign

 - Currency

 - Derivatives

-- Hedging

-- Interest rate

-- Investment fund

-- Management

-- Market

 Risks typically associated with unusual conditions or other unpredictable events